-Yes, I've spent the majority of the month testing, trialling and monitoring every single launch that came my way so that I could put all of the best new products into one convenient space.
-(What can I say?
-It's a tough job, but somebody's got to do it.)
-So if you want to find out which products were good enough to make a lasting impression on this tough-to-please editor this month, then look no further.
+To cut through the noise, I've put the latest launches and products to the test to see if they're really worth your hard-earned money—because splashing out and ending up with a beauty dud is so disappointing.
+I dedicated some time this month to testing, trialling and monitoring every single launch that came my way so that I could put all of the best new products into one convenient space.
+So, if you want to find out which of the best new beauty products made a lasting impression on this tough-to-please editor this month, then you've come to the right place.

 Ahead, keep scrolling for the 10 best new beauty products of the month.